oliviacbishop/furesearch/manuscript-transcription/README.md

 * Words in a different language than Latin need to be marked with the "language" tag on Transkribus and the language needs to be specified in the "language" attribute.
 This will often be Ancient Greek.
 You may also use the Wikidata identifier Q35497 (click on Wikidata ID and type "Ancient Greek" in the search window).

 ## Transkribus shortcuts and info:
-To divide a region:
+To divide a region or line:
-* click on region of interest
+* click on region/line of interest
-* press V (vertical) or H (horizontal)
+* press and hold V (vertical) or H (horizontal)
 * use slider to make your split

+To move a region or line:
+* click on region/line
+* press and hold shift
+* use slider to move up, down, expand, or minimize

-Three dots in top right corner shows keyboard shortcuts
+Three dots in top right corner shows extra keyboard shortcuts

 "Jobs" button shows progress on an automatic transcription

+The hamburger on the right is the "Layout" button.
+This allows you to change the order of lines in your transcription.

 ## How to review past transcriptions:
 The past transcriptions use the cts urns to identify pages and page areas.
 In order to figure out where the transcriptions come from, go to the